Roaring0202/TaoDocs/README.md

 #### So if it's so obscure, why should we adopt it?

 1. Bittensor essentially forces you to learn about computer science, which is an increasingly in-demand field that people are paying good money for.
-From engineering prompts to building our a secure Network database, Bittensor utilizes a foundational skill-set that any computer scientist should be familiar with.
+From engineering prompts to building out a secure Network database, Bittensor utilizes a foundational skill-set that any computer scientist should be familiar with.
 2. Along with this, apps are being developed on the Network, and there is now an API.
 The Prompting Network is accessible through Python scripts!